-I actually love both!
-Smoothies and raw, fresh juices are very easy and delicious ways to infuse your body with lots of healthy nutrients, and to get those 5 servings of veggies and 3 servings of fruits we’re aiming for each day.
+I love both!
+Smoothies and raw, fresh juices are easy and delicious ways to infuse your body with lots of healthy nutrients.
+They also both help you get those 5 servings of veggies and 3 servings of fruits we’re aiming for each day.

-If you're new to Juicing or Green Smoothies here are a couple of easy and yummy beginner drinks to try:
+If you’re new to Juicing or Green Smoothies here are two easy and yummy beginner drinks you can try: